 Whatever the height of the cup is, add that height to the breakout point of the handle.
 That figure is the target.
 For example, if the cup forms between $100 and $99, and the breakout point is $100, the target is $101.

 Sometimes the left side of the cup is a different height than the right.
 Use the smaller height, and add it to the breakout point for a conservative target.
 Or use the larger height for an aggressive target.

 Traditionally, the cup has a pause or stabilizing period at the bottom of the cup, where the price moves sideways or forms a rounded bottom.
-This shows the price found a support level and couldn't drop below it.
-This helps improve the odds of the price moving higher after the breakout.
+It shows the price found a support level and couldn't drop below it.
+It helps improve the odds of the price moving higher after the breakout.

 If the trend is up, and and the cup and handle forms in the middle of that trend, the buy signal has the added benefit of the overall trend.
 In this case, look for a strong trend heading into the cup and handle.
 For additional confirmation, look for the bottom of the cup to align with a longer-term support level, such as a rising trendline or moving average.

 If the cup and handle forms after a downtrend, it could signal a reversal of the trend.
 To improve the odds of the pattern resulting in a real reversal, look for the downside price waves to get smaller heading into the cup and handle.
 The smaller down waves heading into the cup and handle already provide evidence that selling is tapering off, which improves the odds of an upside move if the price breaks above the handle.

 How to Trade the Cup and Handle Chart Pattern

 How to Enter and Exit This Powerful Pattern